Skip to Content

 Notes

-This recipe will make two smaller loaves of bread using 9×5 inch loaf pans.
-If you want larger slices of bread, you can use one 12×4 inch loaf pan; you may need to increase the bake time by a few minutes.
+This recipe will make two smaller loaves of bread using 9×5 inch loaf pans. (you can use 8.5 x 4.5 pans without any issue) If you want larger slices of bread, you can use one 12×4 inch loaf pan; you may need to increase the bake time by a few minutes.

 The bread is done when it sounds hollow when tapped and when a thermometer inserted in the middle reads 190°F